-- Speech sound production:
+- Speech Sound Production

-- Language (comprehension and expression):
+- Language (comprehension and expression)

-attention, memory, problem solving, executive functioning
+- Cognition (thinking skills, including memory, problem solving, executive function)

-- Feeding and swallowing:
+- Feeding and swallowing

 My doctor thinks I need speech therapy…now what?